adrian-moisa/visual-school/01-basic-html-and-css/coming-soon.md

-# Improvements that will be added in this chapter
-*Expect to see them coming soon*
+﻿# Improvements that will be added to this chapter *Expect to see them coming soon*

 - CSS Media queries